 "WLU online program advisors are amazing!
 Even though I was a ‘virtual’ student I felt connected to WLU through their calls and emails.
 During the program, they would check-in to see how each course was going and asked if there were any additional support required."

 Below are answers to frequently asked questions about Wilfrid Laurier University Masters in Public Safety online programs.
-To speak with an enrolment advisor who can help answer questions over the phone, call us at 888.368.0345
+To speak with an enrolment advisor who can help answer questions by email, email us at email@example.com

 How long does it take to complete the Master of Public Safety program?